RuihaoQiu/RuihaoQiu.github.io/_posts/2019-08-24-skill-based-job-recommender-system (Part. 2).markdown

 #### Skill recommendation

 There are many different ways to do recommendation on skills.
-Again, the recommendations strongly depend on how much information we know about our users and what the users really want.
+Again, the recommendations strongly depend on what the users really want and how much information we know about our users.
+In the following, I will give simple ideas to deal with different use cases.

-**Case 1** -
+**Case 1**

 The user want to know what kinds of skills he/she should put on their profile, that will increase his/her competitive in the label market.

+**idea**

+A good logic would be recommend the popular skills based on the information about the user (current skills, job position, work experience, preference etc.).

-**Case 2** -
+**Case 2**

 The user want to apply for certain position, what kind of skills he/she might need for that position.

+**idea**

+The strategy would go into two steps, a) standardize the job title, b) recommend the most popular skills for the desired job title.

-**Case 3** -
+**Case 3**

-To be continues …
+The user have a list of jobs that want to apply in mind.

+**idea**

+The recommendation can be a list of top skills in these jobs.

+Sounds super simple, but how to implement these ideas, a lot of issues and technology need to be figured out.
+I might discuss in other blogs.